mjordan/7x_claw_migration_over_REST/README.md

 ## Overview

 Illustrates a migration from an Islandora 7.x repository to a CLAW repository using only configuration.
 No custom module code is required.
 This is possible because Drupal 8 has migration plugins for remote JSON data, and because Islandora 7.x has the ability, via the Islandora REST module, to act as a Drupal 8 migration data source.
+If you want to see the response body to the REST request that makes this possible, a sample is available in a [gist](https://gist.github.com/mjordan/78c30ce9bb6ec7e3f8f838aa27a39fef).

 This is a very early attempt at migrating Islandora 7.x objects into CLAW.
 A lot of stuff is missing, including: